 Metrology in Chemistry

 Metrology is the science of measurement and its application.
-As one of the branches of metrology, metrology in Chemistry focuses on the study of comparability and traceability of chemical and biological measurements to ensure the reliability of results.
-This is essential in establishing global mutual recognition of analytical results, thereby providing a technical foundation for wider agreements related to international trade, commerce and regulatory issues.
-Comparability and metrological traceability are normally established through participation in inter-comparisons organised by international or regional metrology organisations like the International Bureau of Weights and Measures (BIPM) and the Asia Pacific Metrology Programme (APMP), as well as through the use of certified reference materials (CRMs).
+As one of the stream of metrology, metrology in Chemistry focuses on the study of comparability and traceability of chemical measurements to ensure the reliability of results.
+This is essential in establishing global mutual recognition of analytical results thereby to provide a technical foundation for wider agreements related to international trade, commerce and regulatory issues.
+Comparability and metrological traceability are normally established through participation in inter-comparisons organized by regional/international metrology organisations like the International Bureau of Weights and Measures (BIPM) and Asia Pacific Metrology Programme (APMP), and the use of certified reference materials.

 Reference Materials Production

-As a DI for metrology in chemistry for Hong Kong, China, under the CIPM MRA, the GL has the responsibility of disseminating traceability of chemical and biological measurements to local laboratories.
-Through the provision of CRMs with property values traceable to stated references, the GL continues to disseminate traceability to concerned parties.
-By using of appropriate reference materials, testing laboratories can validate their analytical methods and establish the traceability of their measurements.
+GL is Hong Kong, China's Designated Institute for metrology in chemistry under the CIPM MRA and has the responsibility of disseminating traceability of chemical measurements to local laboratories.
+Provision of certified reference materials with property values traceable to stated references is a means of disseminating traceability, and testing laboratories could validate their analytical methods and establish the traceability of their measurements through the use of appropriate reference materials.

-In December 2010, the GL was accredited as a reference material producer in accordance with the international reference ISO Guide 34:2009.
-Over the years, the GL has commissioned the production of several reference materials, including those for trace elements in herb and seafood, pesticides in tea, melamine in milk, and high purity melamine.
-These reference materials were produced to support the local testing industry as it was challenging for testing practitioners to source similar reference materials that were fitted for their intended operations.
-In January 2019, the GL successfully transitioned its accreditation to the latest international standard, ISO 17034:2016, for reference material producers.
+In December 2010, GL was accredited as a reference material producer in accordance with the international standard ISO Guide 34:2009.
+The scope of accreditation has been extended to cover pure substance reference materials in November 2011.
+Over the years, GL commissioned the production of several reference materials such as reference materials for trace elements in herb and seafood, pesticides in tea, melamine in milk and high purity melamine reference material.
+At the time of production, reference materials of similar nature are not available but are in need by the local testing community.
+Therefore the reference materials produced are of use to the local laboratories and the wider testing community with relevant operation.
+In January 2019, GL has successfully transited to the latest standard ISO 17034:2016 for production of reference material.

-The reference materials produced by the GL are available to testing laboratories, normally free of charge, under the following conditions:
+Reference materials produced by GL will normally be issued free of charge under the following conditions:

-- to support testing laboratories in Hong Kong in seeking accreditation;
+- to support the testing laboratories in Hong Kong in seeking accreditation;

 - to support the outsourcing activities of the GL;

-- to fulfill the GL’s commitments as a DI under the CIPM MRA; and
+- to honour the commitments of GL as a Designated Institute under the CIPM MRA; and

 - other conditions at the discretion of the Government Chemist.

-If you have any enquires about the reference materials produced by the GL, please contact us.
+If you have any enquires about the reference materials produced by GL, please contact us.

 International Collaboration

-As a member of the international metrology community, the GL keeps close contact with other national metrology institutes through regular participation in related meetings and technical exchanges.
-Besides, the GL continues to collaborate with local and mainland inspection authorities, as well as overseas testing and metrology institutes, to promote chemical metrology in the region.
-Recent collaboration programmes are summarised in the attached table.
+As a member of the international metrology community, GL keeps close contact with other national metrology institutes through regular participation in related meetings and technical exchange.
+Besides, GL continues to collaborate with the local and mainland inspection authorities and overseas testing and metrology institutes to promote the chemical metrology in the region.
+Recent collaboration programmes are summarized in the attached table.